krhoyt/Rainforest/readme.md

 Rainforest takes a different approach by using CSS Filters to change the color of an icon.
 When the `icon-name` attribute is set on the `RainforestIcon` component, that SVG file is assigned to the `src` attribute of an `Image` element.
 The image element loads and sizes the file as it would any other SVG file.
 When the `variant` property is set, a filter is added via CSS to match the color specified in the design system.

 This means that Rainforest can support and color **any single color SVG file from any source**.
 This technique also works on image file format that support a transparent background.
 The Cloudscape `Icon.svg` slot, and other SVG-related slots, are not necessary with this approach, and not support in Rainforest.

+> This approach generally yields an output color *very close* to the original, but not necessarily an exact match.
+Close enough to where the human eye will not likely notice the difference in practice.
+A [color utility](./demo/color.html) is included for testing.